KoicsD/CharliesAngels/TaskDescription/OrdersWeek5.md

 * listing without sorting -- different style in case of *Donors* and *Donation* events
 * searcher function for *Donors*
 * basic menu for all above points (with [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) point of view)
+* we made possible to leave the field *"Date of Last Donation"* empty when entering new *Donor*

+In a phase of developement our menu supported arrow keys as well, but later this feature was reverted as it was unable to cooperate with our [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), [*PyCharm*](https://www.jetbrains.com/pycharm/).
+(See also delta of [commit "menu reverted to regain platform independence"](https://github.com/KoicsD/CharliesAngels/commit/abcbe272c07948452c9ea5182c75dde8cccf1c27) and browse files of [commit "footnote instructions added to menu"](https://github.com/KoicsD/CharliesAngels/commit/de418fea998d2e4f1381661f8bb39dee4dbe5ff9))

 ------------------